27 June 2026, 2pm to 5pm

 My school is not aware of / has not announced

-registration for this competition.
-How can I
+this competition.
+How can I register?

 Do drop us an email should you require additional help on this!